vic-ma/howtodismantle.github.io/_posts/2025-04-26-Breaking-the-Ice-How-SAP-Integration-Suite-and-Peakboard-Hub-Became-Best-Friends.md

 ## Result and test

-The screenshot shows the actual service as it is called through Postman.
+The following screenshot shows our service handling a call sent from Postman.
 The values to be stored are submitted as query parameters.
-So they will be mapped into the JSON during the process.
-As we see, our integration service returns the repsonse body ofr the Peakboard Hub API.
-This is done automatically as this call as last one to be processed in the flow.
+They are mapped to the JSON during the process.
+As you can see, our integration service returns the response body of the Peakboard Hub API.
+This is done automatically, because this call is last one to be processed in the flow.

 ![image](/assets/2025-04-26/100.png)

-And here's how the data looks like in the Hub table.
+And here's what the data looks like in the Peakboard Hub table:

 ![image](/assets/2025-04-26/110.png)